heyjva/support/content/src/voice-pe/customzing/reassemble.md

     ![Assemble button and dial](/static/img/voice-pe/voice_assemble_dial_480.webp)

-3. Place the LED diffuser ring
+3. Placing the LED diffuser ring.
    - The LED diffuser ring has a small latch.
 Make sure it aligns with the notch in the board.
    - Gently press the LED diffuser ring until it clicks into place.

     ![Place the LED diffuser ring](/static/img/voice-pe/voice_place_diffuser_480.webp)

-4. Attach the speaker
+4. Attaching the speaker.
    - Take the crosshead screwdriver and attach the speaker with the 2 screws.

     ![Attach the speaker](/static/img/voice-pe/12_assemble_speaker_small.png)

-5. Attach the mute switch
+5. Attaching the mute switch.
    1. Attach the mute switch.
    2. Mind the orientation.
 The colored part should face the middle, not the corner.
    3. Find the switch opening in the case.